optiver/vulcan-py/README.md

 ![Build Status](http://bamboo.ams.optiver.com/plugins/servlet/wittified/build-status/OP-VUL)

-Vulcan is a build tool intended to make lockfiles without having to force users to deal with a bunch of setup in bamboo and their own projects.
+Vulcan is a build tool intended to make lockfiles without having to force users to deal with a bunch of setup in ci systems and their own projects.
 The intended workflow is that users will use create a lockfile with `vulcan lock`, then vulcan will use that lockfile to transparently set patch-version pinned requirements to avoid incidents related to transiant dependencies being implicitly upgraded.